(715) 725-0820

 What I Do

 My name is Kim.
-I’ve been called a therapist, counselor, shrink, head doctor, feelings doctor, among other things.
-To be clear, I can’t prescribe medication, so the last two are above my pay grade (although it’s kind of you to consider me in such high standing).
+Over the years I’ve been called a therapist, counselor, shrink, head doctor, feelings doctor…the list goes on.
+To be clear, I can’t prescribe medication, so those last two might be giving me too much credit — but I appreciate the enthusiasm.

-My fancy title is a licensed professional counselor because it requires a boatload of school and national testing.
-I explain my job to my kids like that of a “feelings teacher.”
+Officially, I am a Licensed Professional Counselor because it requires a boatload of school and national testing.
+Unofficially, I’m a “feelings teacher.”

 How I Got Here

-Next, I spent five years in a small group practice that served in community mental health (that’s a fancy way of saying, “Lots of people, lots of issues”).
-This experience helped me grow as a therapist who knows how to provide quality, evidence-based treatment in an authentic and comfortable way.
+From there I spent five years in a small group practice that served in community mental health (that’s a fancy way of saying, “Lots of people, lots of issues”).
+This is where I learned to provide evidence-based therapy in genuine and authentic way.

-When I’m not helping people talk it out, I’m still talking to people.
-I like to say I’m an extrovert that hates small talk.
-I could likely be found at a local coffee shop or briskly walking anywhere and talking it out with a girlfriend.
+When I’m not helping people talk things out, I’m still talking things out.
+I’m an extrovert who hates small talk, usually found at a local coffee shop or power-walking with a friend.